SchaeferFelix/Coursera_Capstone/README.md

 ### Methodology

 In order to analyse the data I joined all data into one new dataframe that include all above mentioned features and their respected neighborhood.
 Before merging I checked all datasets visaully on a city map to double check the data consistency.
 I used the folium library (Python API for leaflet) to visualise the geospatial data on the map.
-An important input here are the polygonal shapes of the neighborhoods  (GeoJSON) that can be matched with new input (Neighborhood columns will be joined for visualisation).
-I checked the dataframe for correlations: '''join.drop("Stadtteil",axis=1).corr()'''
+An important input here are the polygonal shapes of the neighborhoods formatted as GeoJSON that can be matched with new input (Neighborhood columns will be joined for visualisation).
+I checked the dataframe for correlations afterwards and did not find any highly correlated features (As I droped them already in an preliminary exploratory data analysis I conducted before).

-All entries in the new dataframe are now categorical and therefore not feasable for the KMeans Algorithm (It only deals with numerical data).
+The next step in the application of machine learning on the data set is the choice of a fitting clustering algorithm.
+All entries in the new dataframe are now categorical and therefore not feasable for the KMeans Algorithm (It only can be fitted with numerical data).
+It is possible to install a implementation of the Kmodes algorithmen that was propsed by Huang (Huang, Z.: Extensions to the k-modes algorithm for clustering large data sets with categorical values, Data Mining and Knowledge Discovery 2(3), pp. 283-304, 1998.).

-Methodology section which represents the main component of the report where you discuss and describe any exploratory data analysis that you did, any inferential statistical testing that you performed, if any, and what machine learnings were used and why.
+In order to chose the right amount of cluster, I visualised the clustering cost (defined as the sum distance of all points to their respective cluster centroids) in dependence of the used clusters.
+Using the elbow method it can be seen that five cluster are the perfect fit for the underlying data.

+### Results and Discussion

+### Summary